 “This is not made for others, but it is to be seen by others.”

 There is something egocentric, even territorial, about both graffiti and street art in Porto.
 At the same time, both require from the artist a complete detachment from his own work, because as soon as it is ready it belongs to the street, and it can be deleted at any time.
 There is a certain chivalry, however.
 “It’s a small world here in Porto, everyone knows each other, and so we respect each other’s work.”

 And you can actually feel this in Porto, where paintings from GODMESS, Hazul, Chei Krew, Costah etc. coexist peacefully with the letters of graffiters, with stickers and with many other forms of urban expression.

 What about the relationship with the Town Hall of Porto?
 “It has been improving.
 The previous mayor of Porto had anti graffiti brigades erasing all the walls, but now we are invited by Porto’s Town Hall to paint in public spaces.
 However, we are still lacking a trial wall, where people can take the first steps in graffiti.
 This way we could avoid using abandoned spaces in Porto.”

 We start going down Rua das Flores, where there are the famous boxes painted by several street artists of Porto.
 “This project had a great impact on the social networks.
-I did some of the boxes with SEM, incorporating typical phrases of Porto.
+I did some of the boxes with SEM, incorporating traditional Portuguese saying in the street art in Porto.